Nero25-3/Kalman_1D/README.md

 # Kalman_1D
-A Kalman filter 1D implementation
+This repository implements a one-dimensional Kalman filter in modern C++20, focusing on high-performance signal processing for radar telemetry use cases.